About

 We listen to your needs and provide clear advice so that we can resolve matters in a timely and cost-effective manner.

-Smith Family Law services clients across Victoria in family law, probate and estate litigation, with offices in Melbourne, Yarraville and Sunshine.
+Smith Family Law services clients across Victoria in family law, probate and estate litigation, with offices in Melbourne, Sunshine and Williamstown.

 We focus on negotiating settlements and resolving issues quickly and amicably with the aim to keep both costs and stress to a minimum.
 We help empower our clients through one of the most stressful times in their lives while acknowledging that agreement will not always be reached.
 If that happens in your case, we provide expert representation and guidance at court.